Jasmine-Bascom/ip-threat-enrichment-xsoar/README.md

 - Supporting full end-to-end testing in the XSOAR UI

 This project demonstrates my understanding of SOAR principles and readiness to build scalable automations in a production environment.

----

-## Security Note

-This project avoids hardcoded credentials.
-API keys are stored and retrieved using `keyring` for secure local development.
-Inputs for the CLI version are validated using `ipaddress`.

----

-## Playbooks Overview

-This project includes several YAML-formatted playbooks that simulate how threat enrichment workflows could be automated within Cortex XSOAR:

-- Playbooks/playbookIPEnrichment.yml

-This playbook represents a basic automation sequence for enriching a single IP address.
-It calls the IPThreatEnrichment integration and saves the result.
-Useful for small-scale testing or a manual trigger on specific indicators.

-- Playbooks/playbookBatchIPEnrichment.yml

-Designed for bulk processing, this playbook takes a list of IP addresses and iteratively enriches each one.
-It's suitable for use cases where multiple IOCs (Indicators of Compromise) are ingested at once—e.g., from a SIEM alert or an external feed.

-- Playbooks/playbookMaliciousIPDecision.yml

-This playbook builds on the enrichment logic to include conditional decision-making.
-After enrichment, it evaluates the threat score or threat intelligence returned and performs an action (e.g., escalate, notify, or block) if the IP is deemed malicious.
-This mirrors real-world SOAR decision logic.

-- Local-Simulation/mockPlaybook.yml

-A simplified simulation of a playbook that demonstrates how input validation and enrichment could be chained together in a local test environment.
-This is useful for showcasing the structure and logic of a playbook even outside of XSOAR.